Madhukar7559/river_ice_segmentation/ReadMe.md

 Commands for running these are in [river_ice_segm.md](https://github.com/abhineet123/river_ice_segmentation/blob/master/river_ice_segm.md) as well as in the individual model files.

-Some commands might also use general utility scripts available in the [python tracking framework](https://github.com/abhineet123/PTF), e.g. [videoToImgSeq.py](https://github.com/abhineet123/PTF/blob/master/videoToImgSeq.py).
+Some commands might require general utility scripts available in the [python tracking framework](https://github.com/abhineet123/PTF), e.g. [videoToImgSeq.py](https://github.com/abhineet123/PTF/blob/master/videoToImgSeq.py).

 If a command does not work,  the command corresponding to some experiment cannot be found or the meaning of some command is not clear, please create an issue and we will do our best to address it.